Skip to main content

 Maycock, T. Waterfield, O. Yelekçi, R. Yu, and B. Zhou (eds.)].

 Again, remember that the model is based on a ten-year average of CO2 emissions.
 Think of all the other assumptions in this model (other than the stock reserves and fluxes) that would give higher or lower values of future CO2 levels.
 One major one is that flux values are all held constant to allow calculations of the apparent rate constants for Vcell use.
-The model depletes much of the fossil fuel reserve.
-In addition, CO2 emissions in 2021 were 9.9 GtC/yr and going up!
+The model depletes much of the fossil fuel reserves.
+In addition, CO2 emissions in 2021 were 9.9 GtC/yr and are going up!

 In addition, a change in one parameter can affect the others.
-For example, the net uptake of atmospheric CO2 into the land and oceans increased from 1960 to 2010, which makes sense given that increased CO2 in the air is forcing additional uptake (think LaChatelier's Principle).
-Since the Industrial Revolution, the oceans have taken up nearly 40% of the CO2 from fossil fuel use.
-If the uptake rate decreases (i.e., if we start to saturate the uptake into oceans), CO2 accumulation in the atmosphere will accelerate.
-Data also suggest that if we successfully decrease CO2 in the atmosphere, the oceans would respond by decreasing uptake, slowing the progress in reducing temperatures.
+For example, the net uptake of atmospheric CO2 by the land and oceans increased from 1960 to 2010, which makes sense given that higher atmospheric CO2 levels are forcing greater uptake (think Le Châtelier's Principle).
+Since the Industrial Revolution, the oceans have absorbed nearly 40% of the CO2 emitted by burning fossil fuels.
+If the uptake rate decreases (i.e., if we start to saturate oceanic uptake), CO2 accumulation in the atmosphere will accelerate.
+Data also suggest that if we successfully decrease CO2 in the atmosphere, the oceans would respond by decreasing their uptake, slowing the rate of temperature reduction.

 • decreasing the rate of CO2 entry into the atmosphere from fossil fuel use.
-There, indeed, was a temporary slowdown in this decade.
+There was, indeed, a temporary slowdown in this decade.

 Figure \(\PageIndex{7}\): More complicated Vcell climate model.